Download: 69. From Project Controlling to System Safety

 Any system is always only as resilient as its weakest element.

-Therefore, I added the complete answer by email (still in the same evening):
+Therefore, I added the complete answer by email (still during the same evening):

 “Again, thank you so much for the unique opportunity to become part of your fascinating journey into vacuum transport.